John P. Slough: Civil War service

-In 1861 the Civil War began and Slough immediately began recruiting for the federal army.
-Colorado Governor William Gilpin (governor) appointed him in the call for volunteers as a captain, the 1st Colorado "Pike's Peakers" Infantry Regiment.
+In 1861, the Civil War began and Slough immediately began recruiting for the federal army.
+Colorado Governor William Gilpin appointed him as a captain of the 1st Colorado "Pike's Peakers" Infantry Regiment.
 Members of his regiment were initially skeptical of his loyalty to the Union due to his association with the Democratic Party.
 In August 1861, Slough was commissioned colonel in command of the regiment.
-In 1862 a Confederate army was invading the New Mexico Territory, had defeated Col. Edward R. S. Canby's troops at the battle of Valverde, and captured Albuquerque and the capital of Santa Fe.
-Coming to the aid of the Union forces in New Mexico, Slough marched his regiment to Fort Union and, as the senior ranking officer, assumed command of the post, and its New Mexico Volunteers.
+In 1862, a Confederate army was invading the New Mexico Territory, had defeated Col. Edward R. S. Canby's troops at the Battle of Valverde, and captured Albuquerque and the capital of Santa Fe.
+Coming to the aid of the Union forces in New Mexico, Slough marched his regiment to Fort Union and, as the senior ranking officer, assumed command of the post and its New Mexico Volunteers.

 A Confederate force under Lt.
 Col. William Read Scurry was moving to capture Fort Union.
 Col. Slough marched his regiment toward Glorieta Pass to intercept Scurry.
 On March 26, 1862, an advanced unit met the Confederates at Apache Canyon, an inconclusive skirmish ensued.
 Two days later, on March 28, the armies met at Pigeon's Ranch on the Santa Fe Trail below Glorieta Pass.
 Slough and Scurry fought an initially indecisive action at the Battle of Glorieta Pass.
-The Texans were pushing the Coloradans back, but the battle was turned to a victory for the Union after Slough sent Major John M. Chivington on a flank attack, which destroyed the Confederate's supply train.
+The Texans were pushing the Coloradans back, but the battle was turned to a victory for the Union after Slough sent Major John M. Chivington on a flank attack which destroyed the Confederate's supply train.
 The battle was considered a Union strategic victory but a Confederate tactical victory.
-Slough's regiment had stopped the advance of the Confederates, which soon abandoned New Mexico and retreated back to Texas.
+Slough's regiment had stopped the advance of the Confederates, who soon abandoned New Mexico and retreated back to Texas.